 Call a New York Pedestrian Accident Attorney

 Did a distracted, intoxicated, or otherwise negligent driver cause your child harm on Halloween?
-If so, the New York pedestrian accident lawyers of Hach & Rose, LLP will stand up for your family and will demand justice.
+If so, the New York pedestrian accident lawyers of Hach & Rose, LLP will stand up for your family and demand justice.
 Call us at (212) 779-0057 or fill out a contact form to discuss how we can help you during a free, no-obligation consultation.